wacilpong/blog/content/post/javascript-html-css/rxjs-marble-testing.md

   ```

 - API call
-  'getTestScheduler' will inject a virtual time to the jasmine cold matcher function which will be executed immediately when we flush it.
+  `getTestScheduler` will inject a virtual time to the jasmine cold matcher function which will be executed immediately when we flush it.

   ```ts
   const expected$ = cold("-----a|", {a: [{first: "roomy"}]});